Naval officer. Comedian. Legendary late-night, talk-show host.

 Name three things that sum up the life of the late, great Johnny Carson.

 Carson was an entertainer from an early age, picking up a book about magic at age 12 while visiting a friend's house in Norfolk, Nebraska.
 From there, he mail-ordered a magic kit, his mom sewed him a cape, and he began performing magic shows at the local Kiwanis Club.

 By the time he turned 18 in 1943, World War II was raging and Carson joined the Navy through a special program designed to churn out good officers for the war effort.
 He attended Columbia University and was commissioned an ensign before the war's end.
 Assigned to the battleship USS Pennsylvania, which survived Pearl Harbor, his duties were to decode encrypted enemy radio traffic.

-He later served as a communications officer in charge of decoding encrypted messages.
-He recalls that the high point of his military career was performing a magic trick for Secretary of the Navy James Forrestal.
+Ever the entertainer, Carson recalled that the high point of his military career was performing a magic trick for Navy Secretary James Forrestal.

 In his biography, he said that was the moment he realized he wanted to be an entertainer.
 Forrestal asked Carson whether he was going to stay in the Navy after the war.
 When Carson said no, that he wanted to be a magician, Forrestal asked him to perform a card trick.

 The trick delighted the secretary, and Carson decided that if he could entertain an infamous curmudgeon like Forrestal, he could amuse anyone.

 Carson left the Navy and attended journalism classes at the University of Nebraska, with the intention of being a comedy writer.
 Eventually, he pursued voice acting and studied drama instead.
 He graduated with a degree in radio and speech in 1949.